 - Inflammatory bowel disease

-- Myocardial infarction or heart attack can cause direct irritation and inflammation of the pericardial lining.
+- Heart attack can cause direct irritation and inflammation of the pericardial lining.

 - Dressler's syndrome describes inflammation caused by an immune response to heart tissue damage from heart attack, open heart surgery, or a trauma.